 Repayment of the note payable to DEQ will be funded through a portion of monthly sewer service charges.
 In addition, prior to finalizing the promissory note with DEQ, the District offered property owners the option to prepay their estimated share of the DEQ note principal, at \$5,750 per each equivalent residential unit (ERU) hookups, in exchange for a reduction of their monthly sewer service of \$20.
-During 2020, the District collected \$23,000 of prepayments, all of which was remitted to DEQ, resulting in a reduction of the initial amount for the promissory note.
-The prepayments are included within "Other income" in the Statement of Revenues, Expenses and Changes in Net Position - Enterprise Fund.

 In addition, under the terms of this note, the District is required to establish a reserve fund equal to one year's payment of principal, fees and interest.
 The District has up to ten years to establish this reserve and must set aside 10% of one year's repayment into the reserve fund each year until it is fully funded.
 This reserve requirement became effective upon completion of the project and issuance of the promissory note.
-As of November 30, 2020, the District was able to establish and fund the entire reserve amount that is equal to more than one year's payment of principal, fees and interest, and is included in restricted investments (see Notes 4 and 7).
+The District has established and funded the entire reserve amount that is equal to more than one year's payment of principal, fees and interest, and is included in restricted investments (see Notes 4 and 7).